neno--/groovy-boot/README.md

 I dedicate this to [Ellen Ullman](https://en.wikipedia.org/wiki/Ellen_Ullman), for reassuring me that it is ok to have small islands of knowledge and enormous chasms between them.

-# stuff tried so far:
+# stuff tried so far
 * Associate `GroovyClassLoader` with Spring Boot startup sequence.
 * Create custom in-memory URL implementation to serve `URLClassLoader` for classes generated in runtime.
 * Try to serve classes from a virtual in-memory file system using [Jimfs](https://github.com/google/jimfs).